Chief Executive Officer

 Policy and Communications

-Chief of Staff (Acting CEO) and National Manager, Policy Bill McKinley
+Chief of Staff and Policy Director Bill McKinley

 Bill joined the ATA in 2007 after a 17-year career as a political adviser in Queensland and national politics.
 Most notably, he was the communications adviser to Deputy Prime Ministers John Anderson and Mark Vaile.